parthspatel/nix-kubefwd/README.md

-# nix-kubefwd-daemon
+# nix-kubefwd
-A kubefwd daemon to manage kubefwd.
+A nix plugin to manage kubefwd, especially for devenv profiles.